Skip to content

 That’s what Blaise Pascal did in the 17th century.
 He didn’t just see belief in God as a theological question.
 In fact, he did something radical.
 He reframed it as a bet.

-If you believe that God exists, then the payoff is enormous: you'll be rewarded with eternal life.
+If you believe that God exists, then the payoff is enormous: eternal life.

-On the other hand, if God doesn't exist, then maybe your cost is minimal: a bit of time for worshiping, a few religious habits, and maybe giving up a few earthly pleasures.
+If God doesn't exist, then your cost is small: a bit of time for worship, a few religious habits, and giving up a few earthly pleasures.

 But here's the crunch.
-What if you don't believe, and God does exist?
-Then you've lost everything.
+If you do not believe, and God does exist - then you've lost everything.

 Fast forward three centuries and the same mindset would save lives.